-One form of liver damage due to alcohol is known as fatty liver, a condition in which alcohol contributes to fat deposition in the liver.
+One form of liver damage due to alcohol is known as fatty liver—a condition in which alcohol contributes to fat deposition in the liver.
 Heavy drinkers are more at risk, although any form of alcohol consumption can deposit fat in the liver temporarily.
-It’s a condition that should be taken seriously as it is known to be an early stage of ALD.
-The good news is that fatty liver is reversible and can be stopped before the progression becomes worse.
-Those with fatty liver or ALD must quit drinking in order to begin to reverse the effects.
+It’s a condition that should be taken seriously as it is known to be an early stage of alcohol-related liver disease (ALD).

 If you have been drinking heavily, it’s important to be aware of the damage that alcohol causes to your liver.
 Remember, mild forms of liver damage don’t always show up right away.
-It’s best to get checked by a doctor and to curb your drinking habits before your health worsens.
+It’s best to get checked by a doctor and curb your drinking habits before your health worsens.